MileHacker Logo

 • Carry exact change for any fees to avoid complications.

-• Do not place valuable items in under-bus storage for bus travel; keep them to you.
+• Do not place valuables in under-bus storage for bus travel; keep them with you.

-• Check up-to-date travel warnings for specific border points before you set off.
+• Check current travel advisories for specific border points before your journey.

-• Always use a secure Pacsafe bag or alternative for important documents and valuables.
+• Always use a secure Pacsafe a bag or alternative for important documents and valuables.

 Departure Information